bright-tools/wd/README.md

 should be relatively simple to build on other platforms due to the minimal dependencies.

-I'd suggest using the "mingw" version of md unless you hae a preference for Cygwin style paths.
+I'd suggest using the "mingw" version of wd unless you have a preference for Cygwin style paths.

 Project Doxygen